PedrelliLuca/ToonTanks/notes.md

 `Cast<APawnTank>(UGameplayStatics::GetPlayerPawn(this, 0));` is an expensive instruction, which is why we do that only once in BeginPlay and assign it to a ptr instead of doing it in `CheckFireCondition()`.

 Don't forget to go to blueprint -> class settings -> parent class -> PawnTurret otherwise your code won't run and the editor will believe that the turret is a PawnBase!!

+### Lesson 143 - Virtual functions

+Things both PawnTank and PawnTurret need to have:

+- Fire: they both should be able to fire projectiles to destroy the opponent.
+- RotateTurret: A way to rotate the turret with respect to their base.
+- HandleDestruction: Health and a functionality to be destroyed / removed from game when the health goes below a certain threshold.

+Therefore, we can create these functionalities in the PawnBase in the protected section.

+`RotateTurret()` and `Fire()` will only be called, not overridden, they'll carry out the same functionalities in both the tank and turret pawn classed.

+`HandleDestruction()` however will do different things in Turret and Tank.
+- On turrets we can safely call AActor::Destroy()
+- On the player controlled class calling Destroy() leads to janky results (the camera attached to the object gets destroyed and we jump to a default camera in the world).
+For this reason, on player controlled class it's better to:
+  - Hide visual components
+  - Disable movement and inputs

+  This way we keep the